Of Commerce, Counsel & the Coin

 your share, bought · their position, padded · their vote, cast

-When you buy shares in a public company, you do not in any meaningful sense buy the company.
-You buy a claim, registered with the DTCC, against shares whose proxy votes will be cast by someone else.
-The Big Three already hold a decisive block of the same stock.
-Your purchase nudges the share price upward, increases the value of their position, and reinforces the weight of the votes they will cast at the next annual general meeting on subjects you will not be consulted about.
+Buying shares in a public company does not, in any meaningful sense, buy you the company.
+It buys a claim, registered with the DTCC, against shares whose proxy votes will be cast by someone else, and since the Big Three already hold a decisive block of the same stock, your purchase nudges the share price upward, increases the value of their position, and adds weight to the votes they will cast at the next annual general meeting, on subjects about which you will not be consulted.

 iii.